PyDataCZ/pydata.cz/README.md

 ## Upcoming Meetups

+The next meetup will take place in February 2025.
+Stay tuned :-)

+## Past Meetups

 ### [PyData Prague #24 - The Large, the Weed and the Compliant](https://www.meetup.com/pydata-prague/events/304684880) (3.12.2024 at Creative Dock)

 #### Adam Hruška - Processing problematic plants with python